chouseknecht/angular-scheduler/README.md

 angular-scheduler
 =================

-A UI widget for creating or editing repeatable calendar entries.
+A UI widget for creating or editing repeating calendar entries.
 Dynamically injects HTML anywhere in an Angular app.
 Provides methods for converting scheduled entry to and from RRule format, based on the [iCalendar RFC](http://www.ietf.org/rfc/rfc2445.txt).

 Installing
 ---------